sebw/blog-old.wains.be/2015/2015-06-18_switching-back-from-chromechromium-to-firefox-and-a-global-rant-about-google.md

 # Switching back from Chrome/Chromium to Firefox and a global rant about Google

-Date: 2015-06-18
+Originally published 2015-06-18
-Tags: Google, rant

 I have used Chrome (and Chromium, depending on the platform I'm working on, from now on I'll refer to it as Chrome) pretty much since it went out of beta.